Gas heat pumps

 With Schwank engine-driven gas heat pumps, heating and cooling can be carried out in an extremely efficient manner, and moreover, by just one system.
 As compared to the electrically operated heat pump, a gas motor takes over the propulsion of a refrigerant process.
 There are a number of advantages from the gas heat pump using gas as its energy source instead of electricity for the generation of heating or cooling.

 Possible applications for temperature control [heating and cooling] in trade and industry:

-- Heating and cooling supply in offices, laboratory, research and exhibition
+● Heating and cooling supply in offices, laboratories research centres and exhibition locations

 Our gas heat pumps